Cazadorro/VulkanWorkspace/README.md

 # VulkanWorkspace

-Everything is a work in progress.
+Everything is a work in progress, currently only using this for personal use to try out vulkan projects in a single repo.
+May seperate library later.
 Contains vul library, though right now to indpendently set this up there's a bunch of steps required to create generated code.
 Would need to compile  and run vul generated first, then compile vul code

 Vul clouds contains